 Some families of high blood pressure drugs rarely cause erectile dysfunction as a side effect.
 They are:

-ACE (angiotensin converting enzyme) inhibitors -- such as Lotensin, Capoten, Zestril, and Prinivil -- widen blood vessels and increase blood flow.
+ACE (angiotensin converting enzyme) inhibitors -- such as captopril (Capoten), benazepril (Lotensin), and lisinopril (Prinivil, Zestril) -- widen blood vessels and increase blood flow.
 Erectile dysfunction is rarely a side effect, occurring in less than 1% of patients.
-There are several different medications in this category and this seems to be true of all of them.
+There are several different drugs in this category.
+This seems to be true of all of them.

-There are also drugs known as calcium channel blockers, such as Diltiazem, Verapamil, or Amlodipine.
+There are also drugs known as calcium channel blockers, such as amlodipine (Norvasc), diltiazem (Cardizem, Tiazac), or verapamil (Calan, Verelan).
 As a group, they rarely cause erectile dysfunction.
 But erection problems may be less common with some individual drugs within that group than with others.
-Your doctor can tell you which ones.
+Your doctor can tell you which.

 In general, alpha-blockers do not often cause erection problems either.
-In one study, a small number of men actually had a 100% improvement in their erectile dysfunction after two years on the alpha-blocker Cardura.
+In one study, a small number of men actually had a 100% improvement in their erectile dysfunction after 2 years on the alpha-blocker doxazosin (Cardura).